Middle Tennessee vs. Florida International NCAA Football Odds, Plays and Insights | November 13, 2021

 Florida International Stats and Trends

-- The Panthers have covered the spread twice this season when underdogs by 10 points or more (in five chances).

-- Florida International's games this year have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).
+- Florida International's games this season have gone over the point total five times in eight opportunities (62.5%).

-- Florida International is 0-1 against the spread and 1-1 overall in games when it records more than 28.8 points.
+- Florida International is 0-1 against the spread and 1-1 overall in games when it puts up more than 28.8 points.

-- Florida International is 1-3 against the spread and 1-4 overall when the team picks up over 388.9 yards.
+- When Florida International churns out more than 388.9 yards, the team is 1-3 against the spread and 1-4 overall.

-- The Panthers have 13 giveaways this season, while the Blue Raiders have 25 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.